 For a long time now we’ve been trying to solve the effect (biases) and not the cause (overload of information) by trying to educate people into being more tolerant.

 Leaving jokes aside, biases are a normal occurrence simply because humans are emotional beings, and therefore subjective.
-The easiest solution is then to only show information that is meaningful.
+The easiest solution is then to only meaningful show information.

-On blockchain you can see someone’s work history, reviews, and performance but you cannot know the location, age, gender or anything that’s personal about the candidate, leading to a more objective and skill-centered hiring process.
+On blockchain, you can see someone’s work history, reviews, and performance but you cannot know the location, age, gender, or anything personal about the candidate, leading to a more objective and skill-centered hiring process.

 Naturally, every candidate has the option to customize his or her profile as seen fit.
 The problem is, currently, this choice does not even exist.

 Companies are short on staff and people can’t find jobs.
 That sounds quite ironic but it’s become a reality.
 Say any one company has a specific sphere of activity and anyone potential candidate has a specific sphere of skills.
 For a hiring process to be successful the minimum requirement is for those two spheres to intersect each other.